coenraadhuman/gib/README.md

 This is a initial release of `gib`, see releases page for supported binaries.

-As it stand `gib` supports calculating your current git branch's [semantic version](https://semver.org/) using all the [conventional commits](https://www.conventionalcommits.org/en/) on that branch:
+As it stands `gib` supports calculating your current git branch's [semantic version](https://semver.org/) using all the [conventional commits](https://www.conventionalcommits.org/en/) on that branch:

 ```bash